Philadelphia: 20th century

 By the 20th century, Philadelphia had an entrenched Republican political machine and a complacent population.
+In 1910, a general strike shut down the entire city.

-The first major reform came in 1917 when outrage over the election-year murder of a police officer led to the shrinking of the City Council from two houses to just one.
-In July 1919, Philadelphia was one of more than 36 industrial cities nationally to suffer a race riot during Red Summer in post-World War I unrest as recent immigrants competed with Blacks for jobs.
+In 1917, following outrage over the election-year murder of a Philadelphia police officer, the City Council shrank from two houses to just one.
+In July 1919, Philadelphia was one of more than 36 industrial cities nationally to suffer a race riot during Red Summer in post-World War I unrest as recent immigrants competed with Black residents for jobs.
 In the 1920s, the public flouting of Prohibition laws, organized crime, mob violence, and corrupt police involvement in illegal activities led to the appointment of Brig.
-Gen. Smedley Butler of the U.S. Marine Corps as the city's director of public safety.
-But political pressure prevented any long-term success in fighting crime and corruption.
+Gen. Smedley Butler of the U.S. Marine Corps as the city's director of public safety, but political pressure still prevented long-term success in fighting crime and corruption.

 In 1940, non-Hispanic whites constituted 86.8% of the city's population.
 In 1950, the population peaked at more than two million residents, then began to decline with the restructuring of industry that led to the loss of many middle-class union jobs.
 In addition, suburbanization enticed many affluent residents to depart the city for its outlying railroad commuting towns and newer housing.
 The resulting reduction in Philadelphia's tax base and the resources of local government caused the city to struggle through a long period of adjustment, and it approached bankruptcy by the late 1980s.

+In 1985, the Philadelphia Police Department, utilizing a Pennsylvania State Police helicopter, bombed the Cobbs Creek neighborhood to execute arrest warrants on MOVE members, a Black liberation movement.
+The incident killed 11 people, destroyed 61 homes, and displaced 250 residents, marking one of the only times a US city intentionally bombed its own civilians.